| Title: | Probabilistic Reconciliation via Conditioning |

 Agosto, A. (2022).
 Multivariate Score-Driven Models for Count Time Series to Assess Financial Contagion. doi:10.2139/ssrn.4119895

-dataset, computed using the model by
+Base forecasts for the extr_mkt_events dataset, computed using the model by

 Agosto, A. (2022).